robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # Project AIM

 This project aims to create a medical corpus derived from medical case-studies.

+That is, utimately making medical data freely exchangeable between the various professionals within the bachelor IvG and other research institutes of Rotterdam University of Applied Sciences.

 The raw data wil be stored on Research-Drive [https://www.surf.nl/en/research-drive-securely-and-easily-store-and-share-research-data] which is a EU GDPR complient service from SURF.nl.

 # Digital Competence Centre [DCC] for Practice-based Research
 This DSS project in Allied Heathcare is a collaboration between IGV, the CMI Minor Data Enginering and the Prometheus data-lab.